DixitArora-MSFT/Messaging-for-SaaS-Workload-on-Azure/Messaging-Outline.md

 # Messaging for SaaS workloads on Azure

 - SaaS applications often involve multiple microservices, external APIs, and backend systems.
-Messaging solution often act as the solution that integrates these components, ensuring smooth and efficient operations by facilitating real-time updates and communication across distributed systems.
+Messaging solution often act as a part that integrates these components, ensuring smooth and efficient operations by facilitating real-time updates and communication across these distributed systems.

 - Understand how your tenancy model plays into identity.
     - Tenancy model can be affected by things like: data residency requirements, compliance requirements, pricing model, and more.